MuhammadFarag/hello-kotlin/README.md

 # Hello Kotlin

 Discovering Kotlin coming from Scala.
+I am going throght [Kotlin in Action](https://www.manning.com/books/kotlin-in-action), trying few simple examples and writing my notes in the process.

 What I have found that is intersting so far:
 - main method (entry point to the program) doesn't need to be in an object.